Taslima Nasrin: Autobiography

 Amar Meyebela (My Girlhood, 2002), the first volume of her memoir, was banned by the Bangladeshi government in 1999 for "reckless comments" against Islam and the prophet Mohammad.
 Utal Hawa (Wild Wind), the second part of her memoir, was banned by the Bangladesh government in 2002.
 Ka (Speak up), the third part of her memoir, was banned by the Bangladeshi High Court in 2003.
 Under pressure from Indian Muslim activists, the book, which was published in West Bengal as Dwikhandita, was banned there also; some 3,000 copies were seized immediately.
-The decision to ban the book was criticized by "a host of authors" in West Bengal, but the ban was not lifted until 2005.
+The decision to ban the book was criticised by "a host of authors" in West Bengal, but the ban was not lifted until 2005.
 Sei Sob Ondhokar (Those Dark Days), the fourth part of her memoir, was banned by the Bangladesh government in 2004.

 To date, a total of seven parts of her autobiography have been published.
 "Ami bhalo nei tumi bhalo theko priyo desh", " Nei kichu nei" and "Nirbashito".
 All seven parts have been published by Peoples's Book Society, Kolkata.

 She received her second Ananda Purashkar award in 2000, for her memoir Amar Meyebela (My Girlhood, published in English in 2002).